badrouarafana/PKI/nss_libreoffice.md

 It should work after restaring libreoffice, don't forget to set the Path of the NSS database in libre office link for explanation. https://askubuntu.com/questions/1225262/how-do-i-generate-a-certificate-to-sign-pdf-electronically

+dont forget also, to have a valid endpoint for the CRls (didn't try OSCP).